ekoxyprince/nodeotp-generator/README.md

 This returns the generated user id.

 ### Encryption and Decryption:
-This encrypts text and numbers using ceaser cipher encryption:<br>
+This encrypts sensitive details such as emails phone numbers or chats using ceaser cipher encryption:<br>
 `const generated number = random.ceaserEncryption(text,shift)`<br>
-suggested is one/two until the algorithm is perfected. this is for basic encryption. the text is the number to be encrypted whereas the shift is the shift number which is an integer;
+suggested is one to three until the algorithm is perfected. this is for basic encryption. the text is the number to be encrypted whereas the shift is the shift number which is an integer;
 #### For decryption
 This returns the generated user id.